tsweet77/Repeater_Tarot/README.md

 THINK_DEPTH of 5000 means each card is selected at "random" 5000 times before that card is chosen.

-I feel this is better than selecting one at random.
+I feel this is better than selecting once at random.

 Note, this does not yet account for reversals.
 Due to the nature of randomness, one would get reversals half the time.
 So I have found it best not to worry about those, since they don't usually come